Shorewood CARES Small Business Relief Program

 - Have been closed or had reduced operations due to government orders, public health guidelines, or depressed consumer demand during the COVID 19 pandemic.
 (Closure as a result of any Executive Order or significant reduction in service through Resurgence Mitigations automatically meets this criteria.)

-- Have experienced net operating losses since March 21, 2020.
+- Have experienced net operating losses in 2020.

-- If closed as a result of the pandemic, have reopened by August 1, 2020 and remained open.
+- If closed as a result of the pandemic, have reopened by August 1, 2020 and remained open, unless restrictions required by any Executive Order prohibit re-opening based on business type (e.g. indoor playgrounds, etc.).

 - Be in good standing and not in default with the State of Illinois and the Village of Shorewood, which includes applicable licenses and registrations required of such business.